 There is a Bocce Ball court in front of the Pine Rooms and instructions are available in the office.

 Board Games and History Albums

-We offer a wide variety of board games for our guests’ enjoyment, as well as articles and photos chronicling Tassajara’s history.
-They can be found on the porch behind Stone Office.
+There is a wide variety of board games available for guests’ enjoyment, as well as articles and photos chronicling Tassajara’s history.
+These can be found on the porch behind Stone Office.